Over the summer of 2017, I learned to stop being American.

 Sometimes I throw out entirely improbable countries like India, China, Indonesia, Pakistan, or Bangladesh just to get a reaction.
-Some people question it but most do not (either out of ignorance or politeness).
-In some cases, people find it feasible that I am from the more remote provinces of China or India where there are ethnic minorities that not look nothing like the majority ethnic group.
+Some people question it but most do not either out of ignorance or politeness.
+The more astute may even place me within the minority ethnic groups of these countries who actually do resemble me, like China’s Uighers or Pakistan’s Balochis.

 Pretending to be another nationality is tiring.
 When I returned to Europe in 2019 and to America shortly thereafter, I was very relieved that I could finally drop the act (and not pay dearly for doing so).
 If I learned anything from cycling through dozens of nationalities on my travels, it is only that the expectations carried with nationality are onerous and limiting (and certainly not just for Americans).
 When I am home, as I am now, my origin is rarely in question and for that I am thankful.